[[ THIS PAGE IS CURRENTLY UNDER CONSTRUCTION AND SUBJECT TO REVISION ]]

 Seriously, do the Stoics really believe that my pain and suffering, or the pain and suffering of my loved ones is not “bad”?

 Simple answer: Yes.
-Trying to resolves this paradox is part of Stoic education and requires learning some technical terms.
-We recognize that it’s provocative.
+Trying to resolve this paradox is part of Stoic education and requires learning some technical terms.
+We recognize that it’s provocative and controversial, but we still insist that it’s correct.

 Does Stoicism discourage optimism?